lbnl-science-it/OOD_training_Feb2023/OOD_trainining_7Feb.md

 # Open OnDemand: Introduction
 - What is Open OnDemand?
-   - OpenOnDemand is a web platform that provides an easy access to the cluster’s HPC resourses and services.
+   - OpenOnDemand is a web platform that provides an easy access to the cluster’s HPC resources and services.
    - Designed and developed by Ohio Supercomputer Center.
 - Why OOD?
-  - **New users:** intuitive and easy access to computing resourses, removes barrier in using HPC resourses for their research.
+  - **New users:** intuitive and easy access to computing resources, removes barrier in using HPC resources for their research.
   - **Advanced users:** alternative and convenient way to traditional command line access